KarTrak: Issue and early development

+All those systems, except the RFID system, had labels that were mounted on each side of the railcar, and a trackside scanner.

+Following disagreements with Sylvania regarding the future potential of KarTrak, Collins departed in 1968 to form his own company to continue research and development into scanners and barcodes.

+Implementation

 After the initial field tests, the ABEX, Wabco, and GTE KarTrak ACI systems were selected for a head-to-head accuracy test on the Pennsylvania Railroad, at Spruce Creek, Pennsylvania.
 The KarTrak system was declared the winner and selected by the AAR as the standard.

 Starting in 1967, all railcar owners were required by the AAR to install ACI labels on their cars.
-This requirement led to full-scale implementation of the ACI system in the early 1970s.
+By 1970, roughly 86% of the 2 million railroad freight cars were carrying an ACI plate, with some railroads having completed labeling of their freight cars.
+Twelve railroads had completed installation of approximately 50 ACI trackside scanners.

+In 1972, GTE Sylvania decided to exit the railcar tracking field, and sold KarTrak to Servo Corporation of America.

 By 1975, 90% of all railcars were labeled.
 The read rate was about 80%, which means that after seven years of service, 10% of the labels had failed for reasons such as physical damage and dirt accumulation.
 The dirt accumulation was most evident on flatcars that had low-mounted labels.